Colophon

 Workflow

-Once upon a time my workflow in editing and managing this website involved the Atom code editor, iA Writer, Gitlab, Netlify and what not.
+Once upon a time my workflow for editing and managing this website involved the Atom code editor, iA Writer, Gitlab, Netlify and what not.
 With real life getting in the way I decided to simplify things and switch from Hugo to a GUI- and Tailwind-powered website engine.
 My answer was Statamic.
 This now my one-stop management and writing space for the most part.

 As for images, I usually run them through ImageOptim at some point to shrink them down to a more palatable size for websites.
 This requires my computer rather than my iPad (which I’m comfortable using quite often) so I am currently on the lookout for a simpler, cross-platform solution to this.
+But this is not a priority because I use fewer images in my essays and notes of late, in a bid to keep page sizes low and ensure that this website remains climate friendly.

 Maintenance